cmayer/MitoGeneExtractor/README.md

 Nucleotide sequences which cannot be aligned to the protein reference will not be included in the output.
 Exonerate should be able to align several 100k short reads in a few minutes using a single CPU core.
 Therefore, this approach can be used for projects of any size.
+Exonerate can align amino acid sequences to much longer nucleotide sequences.
+For this reason, MitoGeneExtractor can also mine sequences from assemblies or from long read libraries.
+It can even be used to extract genes of interest from whole mitochondrial or ... genomes.

+Input file formats:
+- The amino acid reference must be provided in a fasta file.
+- The nucleotide reads/assemblies/genomes must be provided in the fasta or the fastq format.
+If the input is a sequencing library, we recommend to pass quality trimmed reads to MitoGeneExtractor.

 ## Supported Platforms:
 MitoGeneExtractor: All platforms are supported for which a C++ compiler is available.